• Skip to primary navigation

 The Crystal Cove Wedge Pillow is charcoal-infused, which helps trap some VOCs and prevent them from becoming airborne.
 This pillow is a memory foam option that conforms to your body.
 This large wedge pillow is $109.

-This loose fill foam wedge pillow is a “better polyurethane” because it has already been cut up into smaller pieces, facilitating faster offgassing, plus it’s a non memory foam pillow.
-It’s $119.
+If you see one with loose fill foam this is also a “better polyurethane” because it has already been cut up into smaller pieces, facilitating faster offgassing.

 7. Plastic Beads Fill Reading Pillow